-We still don't know when we'll be able to meet again, so we can't start a count-down to that happy time.
-Instead, we'll have a count-up
+We still don't know for sure when we'll be able to meet again, so we can't start a count-down to that happy time.
+Instead, we'll have a count-up.

 is now finished.